niazangels/course-notes/complete-javascript-course/README.md

 // empty means undefined
 ```

-## How Javascript works behind the scenes
+## Section 3: How Javascript works behind the scenes
 - JS code is usually hosted in a browser/nodejs/other apps
 - Host contains a JS engine that executes it
 - V8, SpiderMonkey, Javascript core etc. are all engines